GusEscanda/Show1st/README.md

 # Show1st
-Full configurable web site for a small company
+Full configurable web site for a small company based on django